+The proposed FY12 budget incorporates the implementation of rate increases approved in March 2011 for tuition, room, board and fees.
+Detailed breakouts are in Section 5 of these materials.
 For FY12, the total in-state undergraduate student cost will be \$21,486, an increase of 2.47% over FY11.
-For an out-of-state undergraduate, the cost will rise at approximately the same percentage, for a total student cost of \$38,382 in FY12.
-As described below, financial aid is budgeted to offset the impact of student costs on financially needy students and families.
+For an out-of-state undergraduate, the cost will rise at approximately the same percentage, for a total student cost of \$38,382.
+As described below, financial aid is budgeted to offset the impact of student costs for financially needy students and families.
 UConn remains a tremendous value in comparison to our competitors-but it is a value only if the quality of education remains high.

-Tuition revenue growth, the combined effect of enrollment and tuition rate increases, is projected at 3.8% for FY12 over FY11.
-(Please see Tab 6 Current Funds chart.)
-Changes in room and board (in Auxiliary Enterprises) and fees drive an increase of 4.0% for FY12 over FY11 revenue.
+Tuition revenue growth, the combined effect of enrollment and tuition rate increases, is projected at 4.1% for FY12 over FY11.
+(Please see Section 5 Current Funds chart.)
+Changes in room and board (in Auxiliary Enterprises) and fees drive an increase of 4.1% for FY12 over FY11 revenue.
 Please note that growth in these revenue streams is a function of rate changes and occupancy.
-Another major source of revenue for FY12 is state support of \$301.2 million (the 9.4% decrease from FY11 is due to changes in the fringe benefit rate, year-end accounting accruals and CBI adjustments).
+Another major source of revenue for FY12 is state support of \$284.2 million or 13.6% less than FY11 (partially due to changes in the fringe benefit rate and year-end accounting accruals).